Los Angeles Theft Attorney

 Grand theft is any theft of more than a $950 value.
 Accordingly, for the crime of grand theft, the elements are:

-A theft can be of money, property, labor.
-If the value of what was stolen is less than $950, then the offense is petty theft.
+A theft can involve money, property, or labor.
+If the value of the item stolen is less than $950, the offense is petty theft.

-Under Proposition 47, passed in November of 2014, if you took property from a store during normal business hours and the value of what was taken is less than $950, then the charged offense would be shoplifting instead of petty theft.
+Under Proposition 47, passed in November 2014, if you take property from a store during normal business hours and the value of what was taken is less than $950, the offense would be shoplifting instead of petty theft.
 Speak to a Los Angeles theft charges attorney for more information.

 There are different types of grand theft:

-Available challenges that can be used by theft lawyers in Los Angeles always depend on the facts of the theft crime case.
+The available challenges that theft lawyers in Los Angeles can use always depend on the facts of the theft crime case.

-Some possible arguments that can be used by a defense attorney are that you were not the one who took the item, that the item was not valued at over $950, that the item actually belonged to you, that the item was taken by mistake or due to some type of error, of if it cannot be proven that you intended to take the property.
+Some possible arguments that a defense attorney can use are that you were not the one who took the item, that the item was not valued at over $950, that the item actually belonged to you, that the item was taken by mistake or due to some type of error, or if it cannot be proven that you intended to take the property.

 If you obtain goods or services at a business without paying, you could be charged with Defrauding an Innkeeper under California Penal Code 537.